camminady/PhDThesisTemplate/README.md

 LaTeX Template for Ph.D. thesis at Karlsruhe Institute of Technology.

 # How To
-*If* everything works out of the box, you should be able to simply compile the file 'Dissertation.tex'.
+*If* everything works out of the box, you should be able to simply compile the file `Dissertation.tex`.

 # Credit